Indonesian presidential aircraft: History

 President Susilo Bambang Yudhoyono was the first president who flew in "Indonesia One" on state duties, on 5 May 2014 when he flew from Jakarta to Denpasar, Bali, to attend the regional conference of Open Government Partnership (OGP) Asia-Pacific.

 President Joko Widodo's first trip in "Indonesia One" was shortly after his inauguration on 29 October 2014.
 President Joko Widodo flew to Medan, North Sumatra, and went to Karo Regency to address the natural disaster relief efforts and to visit the refugees of the 2014 Mount Sinabung eruption.
-On this occasion, the president was accompanied by first lady Iriana, Ministry of Social affairs Khofifah Indar Parawansa, and his daughter Kahiyang Ayu.
+On this occasion, the president was accompanied by first lady Iriana, Minister of Social Affairs Khofifah Indar Parawansa, and his daughter Kahiyang Ayu.

 Specification and description

-The aircraft was purchased for US$ 91.2 million or around Rp 820 billion, comprising US$58.6 million for the aircraft, US$27 million for the cabin interior, US$4.5 million for the security system, and US$1.1 million for administration.
+The aircraft was purchased for USD 91.2 million or around IDR 820 billion, comprising USD 58.6 million for the aircraft, USD 27 million for the cabin interior, USD 4.5 million for the security system, and USD 1.1 million for administration.
 The aircraft can carry up to 67 passengers, can fly up to 10 hours non-stop, and is able to land on short airstrips.

 The interior of the airplane consists of several rooms.
 It has four VVIP meeting rooms, a master VVIP en suite bedroom, two VVIP state rooms, 12 executive seats and 44 staff seats.

 The aircraft has two CFM56-7 engines, a service ceiling of 41,000 feet, a cruising speed of 0.785 Mach and a maximum speed of 0.85 Mach.
 It can also reach a maximum cruising range of 4,620 nautical miles or 8,556 kilometers.
-It is 38 meters long, 35.79 meter wingspan, 12.5 meters tall and has a ceiling of 41,000 feet, a range up to 10,000 km and fuel capacity of 35,539 liters contained in 6 tanks.
+It is 38 meters long, 35.79 meter wingspan, 12.5 meters tall and has a ceiling of 41,000 feet, a range up to 10,000 kilometers and fuel capacity of 35,539 liters contained in 6 tanks.

 Defense system

 The security features include an embedded anti missile system.
 The aircraft has a heat detector and also radar to detect foreign objects, missiles or other airplanes, near, around or approaching the aircraft, plus the ability to avoid the attack.
-The US$4.5-million anti-missile defense system deploys chaff, a cloud of thin metal sheets and plastic pieces, and flares — as a countermeasure to deter guided missile strikes.
+The USD 4.5-million anti-missile defense system deploys chaff, a cloud of thin metal sheets and plastic pieces, and flares—as a countermeasure to deter guided missile strikes.
 Despite its VVIP security features, the aircraft is not fitted with weapons and was not designed for combat.
-Four Air Force pilots were trained by Boeing to operate the defense system on board.
+Four air force pilots were trained by Boeing to operate the defense system on board.